nzsc-org/nzsc_handbook/src/tutorial.md

 4. First to 5 points wins.

 ## Debrief and Next steps
-Now that you have successfully completed your first game of NZSC, we encourage you to play some "real" games against the computer (we'll explain what we mean in a second).
+Now that you have successfully completed your first game of NZSC, we encourage you to play some "real" games against the computer (we'll explain what that means in a second).

 To play a "real" game, open [this link](https://nzsc-org.github.io/nzsc_single_player_web/).
 **It is different than the link we provided at the beginning of the chapter.**